-CMS solutions became attractive for corporate websites, because now business people could maintain their own content—which meant fewer expenses, more up-to-date information, and higher common quality standards.
-No wonder CMS systems also became the first choice for intranets!
-Creating, organizing, and publishing content are all tasks that both the internet and intranets face, making it logical to use the same technical basis for both.
-There are obvious reasons to utilize the same CMS for Internet and intranet:
+Creating, organizing, and publishing content are all tasks that both the Internet and intranets face, making it seem logical to use the same technical basis for both.
+There are obvious reasons to utilize the same CMS for intranet and the Internet.
+However, the demands placed on websites and modern intranets haven't just expanded, they're moving away from each other with increasing speed.

-Modern websites and Intranets today — two completely different planets
+Modern websites and intranets today — two completely different planets

-The demands placed on websites and intranets have not just expanded; they are moving away from each other with increasing speed.
-The Internet is clearly the innovation engine and continuously brings up new business models and technologies.
-Parts can be transferred to the intranet, but beware!
-Conditions, motivations, and incentives are different within companies.
-Many internal "Facebook”, “LinkedIn” and "Wikipedia" projects had to learn this the hard way.
+The Internet is clearly the innovation engine, continuously introducing new business models and technologies.
+You can transfer parts of it to the intranet, but beware!
+Conditions, motivations, and incentives are always different within companies.
+Many internal "Facebook," "LinkedIn," and "Wikipedia" projects have had to learn this the hard way.

 Requirements for Internet Content Management Systems

-The buzzword behind all of this is "content marketing," and every company that is serious about it undergoes a transformation from a team of web editors to a digital publishing house where storytelling is king.
-Once content is created, it needs to be delivered depending on customer demographics and the perceived stage of the customer’s buying cycle.
+The buzzword behind all of this is "content marketing," and every company that's serious about it undergoes a transformation from a team of web editors to a digital publishing house where storytelling is king.
+Once content is available, it needs to be delivered depending on customer demographics and the perceived stage of the customer’s buying cycle.

-Microsites are a key element to set-up and run campaigns or support content with limited shelf life.
-Control, and real time analysis of campaigns is important.
+Microsites are a key element to set up and run campaigns or support content with limited shelf life.
+Control and real-time analysis of campaigns is important.
 Also, look for integration options with digital agencies and media libraries in order to quickly produce and publish high quality content.

 Let's look at the requirements of Intranets.

 Requirements for Intranet Content Management Systems

-The digital workplace is increasingly becoming an accumulation of individual services that are most efficiently and flexibly integrated with each other (user management, registration, search, navigation, home).
-Challenges arise due to the inconsistency of many needs, including the rise of collaboration, and thus the sharing of more sensitive data, and on the other hand, high demands for easy, mobile access — even from private devices.
+The digital workplace is increasingly becoming an accumulation of individual services that are most efficient when flexibly integrated with each other (user management, registration, search, navigation, home).
+Challenges arise due to the inconsistency of many needs, including the rise of collaboration tools, and thus the sharing of sensitive data, and on the other hand, high demands for easy, mobile access — even from private devices.

 Users’ details are often available via user directories.
 Automatic personalization is possible if details like location, organizational assignment, and working groups are accessible.
 Intranet users have shown little desire to actively personalize their experience.
 Corresponding offers like individually configurable home pages are rarely used in the long term.

-Usually loads of content with complex navigation structure.
-Editors continue to be very relevant, however few full-time.
-Part-time editors are becoming the norm.
+There's usually a load of content with a complex intranet navigation structure.
+Editors continue to be very relevant, although part-time editors are becoming the norm.
 Adding content must be very simple with limited design options.
-There is a distinction between shop-window content (e.g., HR services for employees) and internal content of each department (now mostly done via virtual team rooms).
+There is a distinction between shop-window content (e.g., HR services for employees) and internal content from each department (now mostly done via virtual team rooms).

 Intranets also need integration — but with entirely different tools.
 In addition, Intranets need to provide a better fit to different target groups within the company.
-We need something like a “Communication intranet" that is easy to use, personal and accessible for all employees.
-The second pillar is then a “Collaboration intranet” which support teams and protects sensitive content for collaboration, structured information and processes.
-More pieces are possible, and combined they form the digital workplace.
+We need something like a "communication intranet" that is easy to use, personal, and accessible for all employees.
+Most importantly, modern intranets will be key to bring an internal communications strategy to life and measure the success.